Imperial College AHSC Mentoring for Research Programme

 ICHT/ICL Research Mentoring Contact

 - CATO Team

 - Laura Henderson

 RMH Research Mentoring Contact

-The Imperial College AHSC is a partnership between Imperial College London (ICL), the Imperial College Healthcare Trust (ICHT), the Royal Marsden NHS Foundation Trust (RMHT), the Institute of Cancer Research (ICR), Chelsea & Westminster Hospital NHS Foundation Trust and the Royal Brompton and Harefield Hospitals (RBHH).
+The Imperial College AHSC is a partnership between Imperial College London (ICL), the Imperial College Healthcare NHS Trust (ICHT), the Royal Marsden NHS Foundation Trust (RMHT), the Institute of Cancer Research (ICR), Chelsea & Westminster Hospital NHS Foundation Trust and the Royal Brompton and Harefield Hospitals (RBHH).
 It aims to improve the health and well-being of patients and populations by ensuring that research discoveries are translated in medical advances, new therapies and techniques as rapidly as possible.
 We strongly believe in providing the best opportunities and support for our researchers and this is why we have chosen to develop a mentoring for research scheme for NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists) undertaking a PhD.

 Mentoring is a widely used development tool that has proved to have a beneficial impact on effectiveness, confidence and career advancement.
 At the heart of mentoring for research, is a relationship based on trust and mutual regard where one colleague uses their expertise and knowledge to support the development of another colleague.